zertyz/EventsFramework/README.md

 	  3         sync                   function           yes
 	  4         async                  function           no

 These classifications are important for they have performance implications.
 Case 2 is the most performant.
-Case 1 and 3 requires an additional queue to handle the answerd value or the "finished" signal.
+Case 1 and 3 requires a mutex signaling to handle the answerd value or the "finished" flag.
 Case 4 is invalid: it must be reassigned as case 2 or 3.

   - An example of a "Synchronous Consumable Event" is the server response given above: the same socket that started the request must wait for the answer -- and the server thread must produce a consumable event, dispatch it to be processed elsewhere and wait until there is an answer to be written back to the socket.
   - An "Asynchronous Consumable Event" example might be a notification event, lets say, for the system operators in case some error was detected: the server produces the event and resumes it's business.
 The "Event Consumer for the Server's Notification Events" might, on another thread, choose to send an email, sms, mobile push notification or just log it.
 The event producer (the Server Internal Loop) don't need any answer from such events -- and these events should never be ignored as well: even if there are no consumers at the moment a Consumable Event is generated, this framework will keep track of it until one gets registered.

 Now, back to Listenable Events: they have some similarities to Consumable Events, but:

-  - Listenable Events may have zero or more listeners, while Consumable Events should have exactly one consumer -- here we are refering to "listener methods" and "consumer methods", not threads.
+  - Listenable Events may have zero or more listeners, while Consumable Events should have exactly one consumer -- here we are refering to "listener sub-routines" and "consumer sub-routines", not threads.
   - Listenable Events might be ignored -- if there are no listeners and events are notifyed, they are discarded.
 Conversely, when there are no consumers registered for a Consumable Event, they are enqueued or an error is thrown.
   - Listenable Events are not Synchronous nor Asynchronous for we don't care for any answer a listener might give us -- One can think of Listenable Events to be similar to "Asynchronous Consumable Events" in this regard.

 Sometimes there are cases in which it is difficult, by the definitions given above, to determine if we must consider an event a consumable or a listenable event:

-  - Imagine the server's mechanism for incrementing the usage metrics of their services: the event is generated with the needed information, but the main server code don't care if it will be listened by "Log Writters", "Metrics Gathering" or some sort of "DDoS Pattern Detection" algorithm.
+  - Imagine the server's mechanism for reporting that another request has just been attended to: the event is generated with the needed information, but the main server code don't care if it will be listened by "Log Writters", "Metrics Gathering" and/or some sort of "DDoS Pattern Detection" algorithm.
 This should be considered a Listenable Event, since an instance of such server might work without these features.

 The case for "Synchronous Consumable Event" vs method invocation